Documenting the American South

 • Description

-The 40 foot by 140 foot memorial site will honor 15 people who have passed away will on the line of duty from Alamance County police, EMS, and firefighters.
-Each name will be engraved on a granite memorial.
-There will also be a pathway leading to a circle with two 8-foot structures opened up like a book to the names of the fallen heroes and prayers for each respective division.
+The 40-foot by 140-foot brick-and-granite memorial honors police officers, firefighters, EMS employees and emergency communicators from Alamance County who died in the line of duty since 1934.
+Each name is engraved on a granite memorial.
+The site includes a a 75-foot brick walkway leading to a circle with two 8-foot structures opened up like a book displaying the names of the fallen heroes and prayers for each respective division.
+The space has also places for contemplation.

 • Inscription